 The Commission shall require a cash deposit from commercial, industrial and all other customers for utility service(s) to secure payment of bills.
 The required deposit shall be determined on an individual basis at the time of application in an amount to approximate two times the estimated maximum monthly bill.

-A letter of credit may be accepted in lieu of a cash security deposit for commercial, industrial and all other customers of the Commission in accordance with the terms of CUC Resolution No. 342 and as it may be modified and revised from time to time.
+A letter of credit may be accepted in lieu of a cash security deposit for commercial, and industrial customers, in accordance with the terms of CUC Resolution No. 342, and as it may be modified and revised from time to time.